See more about multi-asset

 Client focused investments that capture diverse sources of return across global markets

 Over the past decade, yields on many developed market bonds have declined materially.
 In some markets, bond yields have even turned negative with investors effectively paying for the privilege of holding bonds.
 It is therefore not surprising that many investors have looked for alternative sources of income that also provide protection from rising inflation and interest rates.

 Corporate loans are floating-rate, senior secured debt issued by companies.
 They are rated below investment grade.
 Some countries refer to them as ‘bank loans’ or ‘senior secured loans’.
 They offer borrowers relatively easy access to funding compared with issuing a bond.
 And while the loan repayments can be more expensive compared to a corporate bond, there is more flexibility.
 This includes the ability to pre-pay some or all of the debt.

-These attractions have led to substantial growth in the number of outstanding loans.
+These attractions have led to strong growth in the number of outstanding loans.

 This loan market growth has come from a number of sources.
 Collateralised loan obligations (CLOs), vehicles which hold portfolios of loans and issue a range of securities against them, are the largest buyers of loans.
 The CLO market as a whole has grown substantially post-global financial crisis and has been a significant buyer of newly issued loans.
 In addition, the continued hunt for yield has led to increasing investment from both institutional and retail investors through products such as mutual funds and exchange-traded funds (ETFs).